pouria-mirebrahimi/nestjs-boilerplate/SECURITY.md

-# Knektu Security Options and Rules
+# Security Options and Rules